aungpaing98/aws-notes/SageMaker.md

 - [[Apache Spark]] integrates with SageMaker
 - scikit_learn, numpy, pandas

+## Analyzing and Preprocessing Data
+SageMaker provides the following components that helps with this phase
+1. SageMaker notebook instance
+	- Managed ML compute instance running the Jupyter Server (Like Colab)
+2. SageMaker Studio
+	- Monitor notebooks, models, training.
+3. SageMaker Data Wrangler
+	- import, transform and analyze data through a visual workflow, then export that workflow.
+Can import data form [[S3 Data Lakes|S3]], [[Athena]], and [[Redshift]].
+	- Can add four different types of steps
+		1. Transform
+		2. Analysis
+		3. Join
+		4. Concatenate
+4. SageMaker Processing
+	- common data processing workloads such as preprocessing, feature engineering and model evaluation.
+	- Take Python or PySpark script, copies data from [[S3 Data Lakes|S3]], processes the data, and writes back output data to another S3 locatoin.
+5. SageMaker GroundTruth

 ## Training
 - Creating a training job
 	- URL of S3 bucket with training data